Linear Regression With NumPy: House Price Prediction

 4.1.4 Distribution of the price variable

-Finally, we’ll visualize house prices using a histogram (or histplot in Seaborn).
-This gives us a clear picture of how prices are spread out, whether most homes fall into a certain price range or whether the distribution is uneven.
+Finally, we’ll visualize house prices using a histogram and a box plot.
+This gives us a clear picture of how prices are spread out, whether most homes fall into a certain price range, or whether the distribution is uneven.

 Python